-In a new IDC infographic sponsored by Vade Secure, IDC reports that although cloud email adoption grew to more than 70 percent in 2019, businesses are lagging when it comes to cloud email security deployments.
+In a new IDC infographic sponsored by Vade, IDC reports that although cloud email adoption grew to more than 70 percent in 2019, businesses are lagging when it comes to cloud email security deployments.

 The shift toward cloud email has inevitably broadened the attack surface, and because cloud email security adoption hasn’t kept pace, businesses are vulnerable to advanced email threats.

 Although Microsoft essentially owns the market in cloud email—47 percent of cloud email deployments in Office 365 in 2018—it’s not the only area where Microsoft reigns supreme.
 For four straight quarters, Microsoft has been the #1 impersonated brand in global phishing attacks.
 This makes Office 365 users a prime target for advanced threats like phishing, spear phishing, and malware.